Paramedic (PM)

 The Global Emergency Medical Registry (GEMR) is honored to serve this healthcare workforce with an international standard certification following education, competency evaluation, and testing.

-The GEMR Advanced Emergency Medical Technician (AEMT) Certification is designed to provide industry, governments, regulators, and administrations with a third-party certification for this level of healthcare provider around the globe which is referenceable and can be checked via the gemr.org “Verify Certification or Endorsement” box on the GEMR Home Page.
+The GEMR Paramedic (PM) Certification is designed to provide industry, governments, regulators, and administrations with a third-party certification for this level of healthcare provider around the globe which is referenceable and can be checked via the gemr.org “Verify Certification or Endorsement” box on the GEMR Home Page.

 Paramedic – Initial Candidate Information for Certification